Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Decentralized Authorization Service

-\fakeparagraph{ACL Indirections.} Blockchain storage is scarce and expensive, as it is replicated and maintained by the blockchain network.
+\fakeparagraph{\blue{Access Policy Indirections.}} Blockchain storage is scarce and expensive, as it is replicated and maintained by the blockchain network.
 This entails placing only the minimum necessary logic in the blockchain.
-To keep the number and more importantly size of transactions as low as possible, our design incorporates off-chain storage of the access control list (ACL), as illustrated in \rfig{transactions}.
-The transaction, instead of holding the address information of all services, just includes an indirection to the ACL via the hash digest of it.
+To keep the number and more importantly the size of transactions as low as possible, our design incorporates off-chain storage of the Access Policy, as illustrated in \rfig{transactions}.
+Instead of holding the address information of all services, the transaction includes an indirection to the Access Policy via the hash digest of it.
 This allows managing access permissions with an unlimited number of services in a single transaction.
-Besides, the ACL can now contain advanced access control logic (e.g., XACML~\cite{XACML}), such as access groups and delegating parties.
-Any change to the ACL requires a new transaction.
-The hash digest serves as a data pointer and more importantly ensures integrity protection of the ACL.
-The ACL is stored off-chain either in the P2P storage network of \oursystem (\rsec{design:virtualchain}) or alternative storage services.
-The time until an access permission change comes into effect is tied to the transaction confirmation time of the underlying blockchain, ranging from few seconds to minutes depending on the blockchain.
+Besides, the Access Policy can now contain advanced access control logic (e.g., XACML~\cite{XACML}), such as access groups and delegating parties.
+Any change to the Access Policy requires a new transaction.
+The hash digest serves as a data pointer and, more importantly, protects the integrity of the Access Policy.
+The Access Policy is stored off-chain. \shorten{The ACL is stored off-chain either in the P2P storage network of \oursystem (\rsec{design:virtualchain}) or alternative storage services.} The time until an access permission change comes into effect is tied to the transaction confirmation time of the underlying blockchain, ranging from few seconds to minutes depending on the underlying blockchain.